The Radical Classical Liberals:

 Andrew I. Cohen is Associate Professor of Philosophy at Georgia State University.
 He has published on issues in reparations and apologies, rights theory, the ethics of friendship, and other topics in ethics, social/political philosophy, and applied ethics.
 He is most recently the author of Apologies and Moral Repair: Rights, Duties, and Corrective Justice (Routledge, 2020).
 He has also written or edited books on applied ethics and public policy.
 He has appeared on podcasts, radio, and TV to discuss themes in practical ethics and public policy.

-Andrew Jason Cohen is Professor of Philosophy and Founding Coordinator of the Bachelors of Interdisciplinary Studies Program in Philosophy, Politics, and Economics (PPE) at Georgia State University.
+Andrew Jason Cohen is Professor of Philosophy and Founding Coordinator of the Interdisciplinary Studies Program in Philosophy, Politics, and Economics (PPE) at Georgia State University.
 He is the author of Toleration and Freedom from Harm: Liberalism Reconceived (Routledge, 2018) and Toleration (Polity, 2014) as well as articles in journals like Ethics, The Canadian Journal of Philosophy, and in new reference works like The International Encyclopedia of Ethics and The Cambridge Companion to Liberalism.
 Increasingly, he is looking at toleration (or the lack thereof) in our system of criminal law, in business ethics, and in issues surrounding speech.
+He is especially interested in using that to help improve civil discourse.
 (CV and papers available at https://philpeople.org/profiles/andrew-jason-cohen.)

 Lauren Hall is associate professor of political science at Rochester Institute of Technology.
 She is the author of The Medicalization of Birth and Death (Johns Hopkins University Press, 2019),Family and the Politics of Moderation (Baylor University Press, 2014) and the co-editor of a volume on the political philosophy of French political thinker Chantal Delsol.
 She has written extensively on the classical liberal tradition, including articles on Edmund Burke, Adam Smith, and Montesquieu.
 She serves on the executive board of the interdisciplinary journal Cosmos+Taxis, which publishes on spontaneous orders in the social and political worlds.
 Her current research deals with the politics of women and the family in classical liberalism as well as issues in bioethics and healthcare regulation.